 Prescriber data and other market information that the Company obtains or purchases is the Company's confidential information and must be treated as such.
+Prescriber data and other market information that the Company obtains or purchases is the Company's Confidential Information and must be treated as such.

 The Company complies with state laws on use of prescriber data and the American Medical Association Physician Data Restriction Program (PDRP).
 The PDRP offers physicians the option of withholding their prescriber data from pharmaceutical sales representatives and their immediate supervisors.
+THE COMPANY TREATS PRESCRIBER DATA AS SENSITIVE TO THE PRESCRIBER AND WILL NOT SHARE THE DATA WITH THE PRESCRIBER, OTHER PRESCRIBERS, COMPETITORS, AND/OR ANY OTHER THIRD PARTIES IN ANY MANNER INCONSISTENT WITH THE APPLICABLE PURCHASE AGREEMENT, STATE LAW, AND/OR THE AMERICAN MEDICAL ASSOCIATION PDRP.